 Users should also be aware that MediaFire removes data that are not accessed for a long period of time, with prior notice.
 To prevent removal, it is sufficient to access the account.

 Employing basic SSL security keys, MediaFire could be great for keeping track of your favorite photo and video albums.
 But it would not be a good idea to use it for more sensitive information since MediaFire’s encryption is not the greatest.
 One nice security feature that bears mentioning is the One-Time Link.
 As the name implies, these links can be used just once.
 It’s a great feature to use when you’re sharing sensitive info.
-Unfortunately, the One-Time Link feature is available only for the paid plans.
+Unfortunately, the One-Time Link feature is available only for paid plans.

 Apart from the One-Time Link, MediaFire has other advanced features that are worth mentioning, such as file versioning.
 By default, MediaFire will keep ten separate versions of each file or folder.
 But MediaFire’s file versioning system can be increased to include up to 20 file versions.